FredrikM97/Template-latex-Pandoc/README.md

 # markdown.makefile

-Makefile for markdown using pandoc
+Template for markdown and latex document.
+The markdown project contains a makefile using pandoc